GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

-Most admins normally want to run multiple game servers on there Linux server.
+Most admins normally want to run multiple game servers on their Linux server.
 There are a couple of ways to achieve this.
 Depending upon the circumstances you may choose a particular method or mixture of both.

 **Instance:** Each individual game server is referred too as an “instance” e.g `1.2.3.4:27015`.